varasys/certshop/Readme.md

 certshop client
 ```

+If you ran both examples you would have received errors when running the second example because `certshop` is careful not to accidentally overwrite existing files unless you specify the "-overwrite" option.
+To successfully run the second example either specify the "-overwrite=true" flag or just delete the "./ca/" directory which was created in the first example.
+Note that you should never specify "-overwrite=true" for any CA or ICA which has already signed any certificates (since it is a CA for those certificates).

-Additional hostnames (or IP address, or email addresses) can be specified as Subject Alternative Names using the "-san" flag.
+Additional hostnames (or IP address, or email addresses) can be specified as Subject Alternative Names (SAN) using the "-san" flag.
 The following command creates a server certificate that can be used for both host.domain.**com** and also host.domain.**org**.

 ```bash
 certshop server -overwrite -dn="/CN=host.domain.com" -san="127.0.0.1,localhost,host.domain.org"
 ```

-Note that the command above 1) uses the "-overwrite" flag since the certificates already exist from the previous step, and 2) includes "127.0.0.1" and "localhost" in the "-san" flag because they are not included by default when the "-san" flag is explicitly provided.
+Note that the command above 1) uses the "-overwrite" flag since the certificates already exist from the previous example, and 2) includes "127.0.0.1" and "localhost" in the "-san" flag because they are not included by default when the "-san" flag is explicitly provided.

-The Distinguished Name (-dn) flag expects a quoted list of key value pairs in the form `/key=value` where the following keys are valid (note that "/" is included in the beginning and as a separator between key value pairs):
+The Distinguished Name (DN) can be set with the "-dn" flag which expects a quoted list of key value pairs in the form `/key=value` where the keys listed below are valid.
+Note that "/" is included in the beginning and as a separator between key value pairs.

 - **CN** - Common Name (not inherited)
 - **C** - Country